Skip to content

 Overall Architecture

-Neubay's training loop (Algo.
-1) is highly MBPO-like: (a) Train a 100-model ensemble \(\mathbf{m}_{\boldsymbol{\theta}}\) on \(\mathcal{D}\); (b) In each iteration, sample a starting point \(h_t = s_{0:t}\) from \(\mathcal{D}\), draw a fixed model \(m_\theta\) from the ensemble (note: the same model is used for the entire rollout, not resampled at each step), and run the Rollout in Algo.
-2 until (i) terminal state, (ii) uncertainty \(U_{\boldsymbol{\theta}}(\hat s_t, \hat a_t) > \mathcal{U}(\zeta)\) triggers truncation, or (iii) episode limit \(T\) (up to 1000 steps); (c) Mix real and imagined data at ratio \(\kappa\), and feed to a pair of recurrent actor \(\pi_\nu(a_t|h_t)\) and critic \(Q_\omega(h_t, a_t)\) with independent LRU encoders for off-policy RL.
+The training loop of Neubay (Algo.
+1) is very MBPO-like: (a) Train an ensemble of 100 models \(\mathbf{m}_{\boldsymbol{\theta}}\) using \(\mathcal{D}\); (b) For each iteration, sample a starting point \(h_t = s_{0:t}\) from any timestep \(t\) in \(\mathcal{D}\), draw a fixed model \(m_\theta\) from the ensemble (note: the model is fixed for the entire rollout), and run Algo.
+2 Rollout until (i) a terminal state is reached, (ii) uncertainty \(U_{\boldsymbol{\theta}}(\hat s_t, \hat a_t) > \mathcal{U}(\zeta)\) triggers truncation, or (iii) the episode limit \(T\) (up to 1000) is reached; (c) Mix real and imagined data by ratio \(\kappa\) to feed a recurrent actor \(\pi_\nu(a_t|h_t)\) and critic \(Q_\omega(h_t, a_t)\) with independent LRU encoders for off-policy RL.
+The pipeline sequentially connects "World Model training with large ensemble + LayerNorm", "Quantile uncertainty thresholds to control long rollout termination", and "Recurrent AC learning from long trajectories," as shown below.

 Key Designs